-- 39. According to Article 22 of Directive 86/635/EEC only equity capital can be regarded as subscribed capital; it must not, therefore, be accounted as a liability under national accounting standards (or IFRS if a Member State uses IFRS as the relevant accounting standard).
-Furthermore, the capital must be contributed by the shareholders or other proprietors of the credit institution - as opposed to other investors contributing additional equity capital who are neither shareholders nor other proprietors. - 40.Additionally, the amount paid in should be recognised as equity capital (i.e. not a liability) for the purposes of determining insolvency where relevant under national legislation.
+- 41.Additionally, the amount paid in should be recognised as equity capital (i.e. not a liability) for the purposes of determining insolvency where relevant under national legislation.
 The holder of the instrument must not be in a position to petition for the insolvency of the issuer.
-The possibility for mutuals, cooperative societies and similar institutions to refuse the redemption of shares is not considered to be an event of default when activated. - 41.
+The possibility for mutuals, cooperative societies and similar institutions to refuse the redemption of shares is not considered as an event of default when activated. - 42.
 The definition of shareholders or other proprietors is determined by the national legal structure of the institution concerned (Article 22 of Directive 86/635/EEC).
-No differentiation is to be made between common shares issued by an institution that is organised as a public limited company and other types of subscribed capital issued to differently organised institutions (for proprietors of example, issued by cooperative/mutual societies instruments or similar institutions).
-Under these guidelines, no specific distinction has thus to be made between joint and non joint-stock companies.
+There is no differentiation to be made between common shares issued by an institution that is organised as a public limited company and other types of subscribed capital issued to proprietors of differently organised institutions (for example, instruments issued by cooperative/mutual societies or similar institutions).
+Under these guidelines, no specific distinction has thus to be made between joint and non-joint stock companies.